 My life as mom started almost 16 years ago.
 I traded in my teaching career to be a stay-at-home mom.
 I started off with a bang.
-I was going to be the best mom I could be and I took my job very seriously.
-It never crossed my mind that it could be challenging, chaotic and crazy.
+I was going to be the best mom I could be, and I took my job very seriously.
+It never crossed my mind that it could be challenging, chaotic, and crazy.
 I had just finished teaching a classroom of twenty-eight first graders, how hard could it be?
 Right?
 I put on my supermom cape and started to soar (for a short time).
-In a blink of an eye I had 3 kids under 6.
+In a blink of an eye, I had 3 kids under 6.
 I gave so much of my time taking care of everyone else that I had forgotten to take care of me.
 As much as I loved being mom, I knew being supermom was not healthy for anyone.
-In order to protect my sanity and my health I needed to take my cape off and find a balance.
+To protect my sanity and my health, I needed to take my cape off and find a balance.

 Eight years into parenting I began work toward a Master of Arts in Professional Counseling.
 I chipped away at it slowly and began to find myself again.
-I started writing, created my blog and wrote and published my book DiddleDots.
-As time passed I began writing curriculum for parenting classes and taught a few here and there, I started and completed my internship in counseling and I graduated.
+I started writing, created my blog, and wrote and published my book DiddleDots: Tips to Ease the Craziness of Parenting.
+As time passed, I began writing curriculum for parenting classes and taught a few here and there, I started and completed my internship in counseling, and I graduated.
 I had become a “sort of” working mom and could do it while my kids were in school.
-When the school day was over I turned back into mom and enjoyed the best of both worlds.
+When the school day was over, I turned back into mom and enjoyed the best of both worlds.
 Until summer.

 And so it began, my quest to balance mom time and me time:

 1. I bought a timer.
 I explained that while the timer was set it was “Mommy Time” and unless the sky was falling, they needed to survive without me (and they could).

 2. I bought a chalkboard and wrote down the jobs I expected them to do while I was working.

 3. I made sure the jobs I chose for them were jobs they could do by themselves without my help.